TobitSoftware/chayns-colors/README.md

 # @chayns/colors
-JavaScript helper functions for the calculation of colors for chayns
+JavaScript utility functions for the calculation of colors for chayns

 ## Usage